bjames/neverthenetwork/pages/linux_intro.md

 * Network Utilities
 	- tcpdump
-	- dig
+	- dig and nslookup
 	- netcat
 	- whois
-	- traceroute and tracepath
+	- traceroute, tracepath and mtr
 	- ping
+	- dhcping
 * File Transfer
 	- Clients: SCP, SFTP, FTP
 	- Servers: Python Simple HTTP Server
+* Text Manipulation
+	- sed
+	- awk
+	- cat

+## Command Glossary

 [^1]: My apologies to Richard Stallman, [GNU+Linux](https://www.gnu.org/gnu/linux-and-gnu.en.html) just doesn't roll of the tongue quite as well.
 [^2]: https://archive.org/details/bstj57-6-1899/page/n3
 [^3]: The shell is typically, but not always GNU BASH.
 Ksh, fish and zsh are common alternatives
+[^4]: The [Linux Standard Base](http://refspecs.linuxfoundation.org/LSB_4.1.0/LSB-Core-generic/LSB-Core-generic/command.html#CMDUTIL) is the closest thing we have to a standard.
+It contains a very small subset of the programs you'd find on a typical Linux installation.
-[^4]: OpenSSH is a widely used product of the OpenBSD Project, another Unix-like operating system.
+[^5]: OpenSSH is a widely used product of the OpenBSD Project, another Unix-like operating system.
-[^5]: This is due to a feature called alternate screen.
+[^6]: This is due to a feature called alternate screen.
 I generally don't mind altscreen, but there are ways to [effectively disable it](https://www.shallowsky.com/linux/noaltscreen.html).
-[^6]: The wikipedia entry on [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals) is a pretty good reference for what each signal actually means
+[^7]: The wikipedia entry on [POSIX signals](https://en.wikipedia.org/wiki/Signal_(IPC)#POSIX_signals) is a pretty good reference for what each signal actually means.